Gerri Allen School Communicator of the Year Award

 • Two letters of recommendation (one must be from the nominee’s supervisor, superintendent, or a school board member)

 This is a competitive award, with nominations scored against each other using the criteria below.
+There is a maximum of 60 points total across the four categories.

-Community Involvement
+Community Involvement (maximum of 15 points)

 Our Sponsors